 People spend huge amounts of wasted time on making everything perfect.

-They are simply causing themselves to work harder by constantly changing and updating and making perfect things that could be done in half the time.
+They are simply causing themselves to work harder, not smarter by constantly changing and updating and making perfect things that could be done in half the time.

 Rather than being happy with a completed project, they spend endless hours editing so it’s just right.